Why Choose Architectural Technology?

 Admission to the College of Engineering Technology is open to high school graduates who demonstrate academic preparedness, maturity and seriousness of purpose with backgrounds appropriate to their chosen program of study.
 Among first-time students in our technical programs, the average high school GPA is 3.2, and the average ACT composite score is 21.

-Students entering the Architectural Technology program must have a high school diploma with a minimum 2.75 GPA or equivalent, a minimum ACT composite of 19, a minimum ACT Math subscore of 19, and an ACT reading subscore of 17.
+Students entering the Architectural Technology program must have a high school diploma with a minimum 2.75 GPA or equivalent, a minimum ACT composite of 19 or a minimum SAT composite of 990, a minimum ACT Math subscore of 19 or a minimum SAT MATH of 550, and an ACT reading subscore of 17.

 General Education Requirements

 The Architectural Technology program at Ferris leads to an Associate in Applied Science degree.
-Graduation requires a minimum 2.0 GPA in core classes, in the major and overall.
+Graduation requires a minimum cumulative GPA of 2.0.
 Students must complete all general education requirements as outlined on the General Education website.

 Architecture and Facility Management